 Converting organic matter into humus is exactly what composting does, in a natural process that takes kitchen and garden waste to enrich the soil.
-Such items as vegetable peels, coffee grounds, damaged fruits, lawn trimmings and weeds can be thrown in a dedicated bin or on a simple heap of manure placed in a shady, wind-free spot.
+Items such as vegetable peels, coffee grounds, damaged fruits, lawn trimmings and weeds can be thrown in a dedicated bin outdoors or indoors, a vermicomposter, or on a simple heap of manure placed in a shady, wind-free spot.

 This heap of nitrogen and carbon rich waste must be turned on a regular basis, for bits both large and fine to decompose thanks to moisture and the work of various invisible agents like bacteria, fungus, worms…

 Compost is also useful when planting fruit trees, and to upgrade the soil after a few years.
-Add a layer of compost topped with straw around the tree trunk and across the entire surface shaded by leaves.
+Add a thin layer of compost topped with straw around the tree trunk and across the entire surface shaded by leaves (the “drip line”).

 - This is called “topdressing” in the gardening slang.

 If sifted gently among the blades of grass in spring, compost helps a lawn grow evenly (also called topdressing for a lawn).
 Compost also helps shrub hedges and perennial plants grow well when added as a soil conditioner.
-Finally, it can be used to fill in garden boxes, if mixed with one part soil and one part sand.
+Finally, use it to fill in garden boxes, mixing it together with one part soil and one part sand.